kapple19/OceanSonarOld5.jl/readme.md

 In development.

-Visualise the equations of an OceanSonar.jl model
+Visualise the equation for an OceanSonar.jl model

 ```julia
 using OceanSonar